ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 Enter at `Add control key` and provide at least one key.
 You can enter multiple addresses, just use
  one here.
-When no more addresses need to be added, hit `Done`.
+When finishing, hit `Done`.
 (The address provided here is
 intentionally invalid.
 The address has a checksum and the tool is going to make sure it's a valid address).

 ```bash